 Dialogue Education in the University: Creating the Environment for Learning

 This is just one resource in a series to support the application of Dialogue Education to higher education.
-For more resources, we invite you to check out our full Dialogue Education in the University collection.
+For more resources, we invite you to check out our Teaching at the University collection.

 NOTE: These tips were written with the undergraduate professor and students in face-to-face full-time learning environment in mind.
 However, they can be equally valuable in the post-graduate, virtual learning environment, distance learning, and part-time university program setting.